-Our sample 18-year-old can expect to pay about $1,614 for a minimum coverage policy, which includes liability protection but not damage to the vehicle.
-But we found much more affordable prices at Geico, Progressive and Mercury, which offered us average quotes between $1,300 and $1,350 for basic coverage.
+An 18-year-old can expect to pay about $1,614 for a minimum coverage policy, which includes liability protection but not damage to the vehicle.
+Geico, progressive and Mercury offer much more affordable prices — a basic policy costs between $1,300 and $1,350 per year.

 Younger drivers almost always pay more for car insurance than older drivers, but one of the best ways to save on insurance as a teenager is to share a policy with a family member like a parent.
 Doing so will almost always result in a lower total price than maintaining your own separate policy.

 Average car insurance cost in Stockton, by neighborhood

 Car insurance can vary based on where you live, even within a specific city: For example, you might pay more for car insurance if you live in an area with high rates of car theft or a neighborhood where most people park on the street.

 Prices vary by about 16% for minimum coverage across different ZIP codes in Stockton and by about 22% for full coverage.